General Goddard (1782 ship): Capture

 J. Inglis purchased her and she became a storeship, with trade London - Jamaica.
 She also underwent a "good repair" in 1799.
 Captain John Bennett received a letter of marque on 11 June 1799.

 In autumn 1799, General Goddard was part of a convoy that consisted of vessels from England and Cork, sailing to Jamaica under escort by the frigate Crescent and the sloop Calypso.
 The convoy was negotiating the Mona Passage and was 10 or 12 league south-west of Puerto Rico on the morning of 15 November when it encountered a small Spanish squadron that was sailing from Santo Domingo to Havana.

-The Spanish vessels consisted of the 64-gun ship Asia, Commodore Don Francisco Montes, 40-gun frigate Anfitrite, Captain Don Diego Villagómez, and 16-gun ship-corvette Galgo Ingles, Captain Don Josef de Arias.
+The Spanish vessels consisted of the 64-gun ship Asia, Brigadier Don Francisco Montes, 40-gun frigate Anfitrite, Capitán de Fragata Don Diego Villagómez, and 16-gun ship-corvette Galgo Ingles, Teniente de Navío Don Josef de Arias.
 Captain W.G.
 Lobb of Crescent attempted to draw the Spanish vessels away from the convoy, and when that failed, he had the convoy disperse.

 The two larger Spanish ships made for that part of the convoy with Calypso, but only captured General Goddard, nevertheless the most valuable ship in the convoy.
 She might well have evaded capture had General Goddard's master paid attention and followed the signals from the escorts.
 The Spaniards reached Havana on 16 December, having captured a schooner as well on the way.
 The value of their prizes, including the naval stores, which they found of great use, was 440,000 pesos.
 The Register of Shipping for 1800 has the annotation "captured" by General Goddard's name.

-Galgo sailed for the part of the convoy with Crescent, which captured her.
+The former East Indiaman would be the largest ship seized from the British by the Spanish through the entire conflict.

+Galgo, which had left the Spanish squadron for the Havannah the day before (and thus took no direct part in the action), had the misfortune of being captured by the frigate Crescent.
 The rest of the convoy arrived safely at Port Royal Jamaica, some on 21 November with Calypso, and the remainder on 23 November with Crescent.
 The British took Galgo into service under her existing name.

+Once at Havana, General Goddard was then placed under the command of alférez de navío José-Gregorio Zaldívar, who remained in command until 5 July 1800.
+She was then probably sold for break up.